HISTORY OF NOBLE TITLES

 Nobility Across the Continent

 Noble titles are most well-known across the continent of Europe.
 However, each country had different ways of marking those with noble statuses.
-In Germany, titles were held by those of noble families.
+In Germany, titles were held by those of noble families like the Count of Falkenstein.
 These hereditary titles included exquisite crests featuring the name of the family and a symbol representing the name.
-In Ireland and Scotland, noble titles were held by those who owned parcels of land.
+In Ireland and Scotland, noble titles like the Laird of Glencairn or the Lord of Cork were held by those who owned parcels of land.
 A man was titled as a Laird and woman was titled as a Lady of a specific piece of land.

 While nobility titles do not carry as much weight as they used to, they are still important parts of many family histories and heritages throughout the world.